TandoorRecipes/recipes/README.md

 Pull Requests and ideas are welcome, feel free to contribute in any way.
 For any questions on how to work with django please refer to their excellent [documentation](https://www.djangoproject.com/start/).

+### Translating
+There is a [transifex](https://de.transifex.com/) project to enable community driven translations.
+If you want to contribute a new language or help maintain an already existing one feel free to open an issue saying which language you want to translate to and an email address where i can send the invite too.

+It is also possible to provide the translations directly by creating a new language using `manage.py makemessages -l <language_code> -i venv`.
+Once finished simply open a PR with the changed files.

 ## License
 This project is licensed under the MIT license.
 Even though it is not required to publish derivatives, I highly encourage pushing changes upstream and letting people profit from any work done on this project.